-The color wheel can also be divided into warm and cool colors.
+The color wheel is divided into warm and cool colors.
 The warmth or coolness of a color is also known as its color temperature.

 Warm colors are the colors from red through to yellow.
 Cool colors are the colors from blue to green and purple.
 For general ruler, YELLOW is the WARMEST color while BLUE is the COLDEST.

 This does not mean that every blue is cool or every yellow is warm.
 Every color has different undertones can be cool or warm.